 What You're Actually Getting

-In Hue, people call this "bun bo" or "bun bo - "gio heo"."
-Everywhere else calls it "bun bo Hue" to mark the origin.
+In Hue, people call this "bun bo" or "bun bo - gio heo."
+Everywhere else calls it "bun bo Hue (분보후에 / 顺化牛肉粉 / ブンボーフエ)" to mark the origin.
 The bowl centers on rice vermicelli, sliced beef shank ("thit bap bo"), and pork hock (gio heo).
-The broth runs reddish from chili oil, and the flavor comes from lemongrass stalks and "mam ruoc" (fermented shrimp paste) — not the faint background notes you get in "pho", but forward, almost aggressive.
+The broth runs reddish from chili oil, and the flavor comes from lemongrass stalks and "mam ruoc" (fermented shrimp paste) — not the faint background notes you get in pho, but forward, almost aggressive.

 Hue cooks add whole lemongrass stalks directly to the pot and a measured spoonful of mam ruoc.
 That's what separates this from every other Vietnamese beef noodle soup.
+The noodles themselves are thicker and rounder than pho noodles — closer to the diameter of a chopstick.
+They have more chew, more presence in the mouth.
+If someone hands you a bowl with flat rice noodles, you're eating pho with the wrong label.

 What Comes on the Side